-Record whether tumor deposits are present or absent.
+Record whether Sarcomatoid features are present or absent.

-- Code 000 when the pathology report states that there are no sarcomatoid features - Code 001-100 code exact percentage of sarcomatoid features appropriately [1% (001) to 100% (100)] - Code R01-R05 when only range documented (specific percentage not available) - Code XX6 when sarcomatoid features present, percentage unknown - Code XX7 when histology is not renal cell carcinoma - Code XX9 when - Not documented in medical record - No surgical resection done - Pathology report not available - Sarcomatoid features not evaluated (not assessed) - Unknown if Sarcomatoid Features evaluated (assessed)
+- Code 000 when the pathology report states that there are no sarcomatoid features - Code 001-100 code exact percentage of sarcomatoid features appropriately [1% (001) to 100% (100)] - Code R01-R05 when only range documented (specific percentage not available) - Code XX5 when the only information available about Sarcomatoid features is from a metastatic site - Code XX6 when sarcomatoid features present, percentage unknown - Code XX7 when histology is not renal cell carcinoma - Code XX9 when - $\circ \quad \text{Not documented in medical record}$ - No surgical resection done - Pathology report not available - Sarcomatoid features not evaluated (not assessed) - o Unknown if Sarcomatoid Features evaluated (assessed)

-• For further information, refer to the Breast cancer protocol published by the College of American Pathologists for AJCC 8th edition

-- Other names: spindle cell features - Change from Collaborative Stage v2 (CSv2): In CSv2, if pathology report was available and there was no mention of sarcomatoid features, the registrar could assume that they were not present and code appropriately.
+- For further information, refer to the Kidney cancer protocol published by the College of American Pathologists for AJCC 8th edition - Other names: spindle cell features - Change from Collaborative Stage v2 (CSv2): In CSv2, if pathology report was available and there was no mention of sarcomatoid features, the registrar could assume that they were not present and code appropriately.
 For the SSDI, this assumption cannot be made.
 There must be a statement that sarcomatoid features are not present to code 000.